Theatre of Armenia: Eastern Armenia

-The Armenian Theatre in 1900-1960
+Armenian theatre in 1900–1960

-During the years 1905-1907, the Armenian theater witnessed a significant upsurge.
+During the years 1905–1907, Armenian theatre witnessed a significant upsurge.
 In the period from 1890 to 1900, Armenian amateur performances were organized in the working-class districts of major cities like Tbilisi and Baku.
-Subsequently, folk theaters were established, featuring a mix of amateur actors and professionals.
+Subsequently, folk theatres were established, featuring a mix of amateur actors and professionals.

-Public theaters emerged in Tiflis, including the "Avchalyan Auditorium" (1901), "Murashko Theater" (1902), "Araksyan Havlabaryan Theater" (1903), and the "People's House named after Zubalov" (1909).
+Public theatres emerged in Tiflis, including the "Avchalyan Auditorium" (1901), "Murashko Theatre" (1902), "Araksyan Havlabaryan Theatre" (1903), and the "People's House named after Zubalov" (1909).

 In Baku, alongside the folk houses in working-class neighborhoods, Armenian drama groups also operated.
-Armenian amateur theater troupes presented public performances in cities such as Yerevan, Alexandropol, Batum, Shushi, and Elizavetpol (Kirovabad).
-These theaters and troupes staged classical and modern drama works for the general public, offering affordable ticket prices.
-Several of these theaters continued their activities until the outbreak of the First World War in 1914.
+Armenian amateur theatre troupes presented public performances in cities such as Yerevan, Alexandropol, Batum, Shushi, and Elizavetpol (Kirovabad).
+These theatres and troupes staged classical and modern drama works for the general public, offering affordable ticket prices.
+Several of these theatres continued their activities until the outbreak of the First World War in 1914.

-Various actors and directors contributed to the operations of folk theaters, including figures like Poghos Araksyan, Amo Kharazyan, Grigor Ter-Grigoryan, Vahan Galstyan, M. Gavrosh, Davit Gulazyan, and others.
+Various actors and directors contributed to the operations of folk theatres, including figures like Poghos Araksyan, Amo Kharazyan, Grigor Ter-Grigoryan, Vahan Galstyan, M. Gavrosh, Davit Gulazyan, and others.

 In the 1910s, new actors emerged as masters of the stage, including Hasmik, Isahak Alikhanyan, Petros Adamyan, Olga Gulazyan, Knarik, Mikayel Manvelyan, Arshak Mamikonyan, and later additions like Arus Voskanyan, Vahram Papazyan, and Hovhannes Zarifyan.
 The era also saw the rise of a new playwright, Levon Manvelyan.

-However, the development of the national theater was hindered by political restrictions, national pressures, a lack of material and organizational support, and censorship constraints on the growth of stage art.
+However, the development of the national theatre was hindered by political restrictions, national pressures, a lack of material and organizational support, and censorship constraints on the growth of stage art.

-The theater experienced its most profound crisis during the years 1918-1920.
+The theatre experienced its most profound crisis during the years 1918–1920.

 During the early twentieth century, productions of Shakespearean plays were performed by the Armenian Art Theatre in New York under the direction of Hovaness Zarifian until 1937 when he died.
 A decade later, Elia Kimatian, a former actor of the Zarifian group, directed and staged The Merchant of Venice in New York City with the Armenian Youth Federation's Theatrical Group which he had organized.
 He formed the group in the early 1940s and had a series of successes until the mid-1960s.

 A major source of Armenian intellectuals in the historic past of Armenia have been works of William Shakespeare.